DanielOgorchock/OmniThing/doc/params.md

   * type: bool
   * required: False
   * default: False
-  * description: If you are using a dht11, set this to true
+  * description: If you are using a dht11, set this to true (any other dht = false)
 ##### Bool Attributes
 ##### Float Attributes
 * temperature